 Entry requirements for a degree are 4 or 5 Highers plus 1-2 subjects at National 5.
 The Highers should normally include at least one science subject, and English and Maths may be required at least at National 5.
 Entry requirements for an HND are normally 2 Highers.

-The Universities of Aberdeen and Edinburgh and Scotland's Rural College (SRUC) run degree courses in a range of agriculture and business subjects.
+Scotland's Rural College (SRUC) run degree courses in a range of agriculture and business subjects.
 They also run relevant postgraduate courses to allow specialism in an area, such as soil or poultry.

 You usually need experience working on a farm.